za3k/za3k.com/archive/ultimate_archwizard_gm.md

 ## The Dark Lord

 The Dark Lord is incredibly powerful--they have absorbed the power of many Archwizards in previous solar systems.
 They may optionally have one or two obvious weaknesses (HAHA I AM INVINCIBLE... as long as they don't notice my missing knee armor... and my irrestistable love of kittens...).
-If it ever looks like they might be defeated before the players reach the Dark Lord, just pile on even more powers.
+If it ever looks like the Dark Lord might be defeated too early, just pile on even more powers.
+If the players blow up the entire orbiting Dark Fortress before meeting the Dark Lord, the Dark Lord should just *shrug it off*.

-The Dark Lord should only appear briefly, if at all, until the end of the session.
-If there's only one session, the Dark Lord is defeated at the end of the session, otherwise they narrowly escape.
-In the final battle with the Dark Lord, if the Dark Lord ever looks like they might defeat the PCs and the situation is hopeless (encouraged), the PCs assume their **TRUE ULTIMATE FORM** in elaborate cutscenes, gaining unlimited mega superpowers.
+The Dark Lord should not appear, or appear only to taunt the players, until the end of the session.
+The Dark Lord is defeated at the end of the session.
 The Dark Lord definitely should never win, that's lame.

+In the final battle with the Dark Lord, if the Dark Lord ever looks like they might defeat the PCs and the situation is hopeless, the PCs assume their **TRUE ULTIMATE FORM** in elaborate cutscenes, gaining unlimited mega superpowers.
+On the other hand, if it looks like the PCs have it the situation totally handled, the PCs assume their **TRUE ULTIMATE FORM** in elaborate cutscenes anyway, and really just toss the Dark Lord around.